i-Run/testy-box/README.md

 ## testy-mongo-box

 This project is used to test MongoDB repositories.
-It provides extensions to load a Mongo database in memory:
+It provides extensions to use an embedded Mongo database:

-* [WithEmbeddedMongo](https://rocket.i-run.si/javadoc/fr/irun/testy/mongo/WithEmbeddedMongo.html) runs the database in memory.
+* [WithEmbeddedMongo](https://rocket.i-run.si/javadoc/fr/irun/testy/mongo/WithEmbeddedMongo.html) initializes the embbeded Mongo database.
 * [WithMongoData](https://rocket.i-run.si/javadoc/fr/irun/testy/mongo/WithMongoData.html) inserts test data into the database.

 ### WithEmbeddedMongo